theaquamarine/windows-powershell-docs/docset/windows/netsecurity/set-netfirewallsetting.md

 - None: No protocols are exempted.
 - NeighborDiscovery: Exempt IPv6 Neighbor Discovery protocol traffic.
 - Icmp: Exempt ICMP, for both IPv4 and IPv6, protocol traffic.
-This option is available on computers that are running Windows® 7 or nextref_server_7.
+This option is available on computers that are running Windows??
+7 or nextref_server_7.
 - RouterDiscovery: Exempt router discovery traffic.
 - Dhcp: Exempt DHCP, for both IPv4 and IPv6, protocol traffic.
-This option is available on computers that are running Windows® 7 or nextref_server_7.
+This option is available on computers that are running Windows??
+7 or nextref_server_7.
-The default value when managing a local computer that is running Windows® 7 or nextref_server_7 is NeighborDiscovery,Dhcp.
+The default value when managing a local computer that is running Windows??
+7 or nextref_server_7 is NeighborDiscovery,Dhcp.
-The default value when managing a local computer that is running nextref_vista, nextref_longhorn, Windows XP®, or Windows Server® 2003 is NeighborDiscovery.
+The default value when managing a local computer that is running nextref_vista, nextref_longhorn, Windows XP??, or Windows Server??
+2003 is NeighborDiscovery.

 The default value when managing a GPO is NotConfigured.